Kartik2605/Kartik2605.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul> -->

-For a detailed CV/resume please email me at `mastkartik at smail dot iitm dot ac dot in`
+For a detailed CV/resume please email me at `na20b053 at smail dot iitm dot ac dot in`